-The Blue Mountains host some of the best and most beautiful climbs in the world, and has long been known to draw climbers from all over.
+The Blue Mountains host some of the best and most beautiful climbs in the Australia, and has long been known to draw climbers from all over the world.

-Join in on the fun and try a one or two day climbing course from Australian School of Mountaineering on 0247824226.
+Join in on the fun and try a one or two day climbing course with the Australian School of Mountaineering.

 Day course is around $195 for introduction climbing.